Working in partnership to strengthen remote healthcare

 Indigenous-led

-RAHC’s board and leadership is majority Aboriginal and Torres Strait Islander people.
-They guide our Indigenous-led, -governed and -focused strategy to connect and work in genuine partnership with Aboriginal services in the NT.
+The NT Remote Locum Program leadership is majority Aboriginal and Torres Strait Islander people.
+They guide our Indigenous-led, governed and focused strategy to connect and work in genuine partnership with Aboriginal services in the NT.

 Healthcare designed for local needs